About us & brief history of the Cross Keys, Pulloxhill

 Outside is where the most obvious changes have occurred (and thank you to our customers for putting up with the construction work).
 We’ve repainted all the outside buildings, put a new outside garden area with Ratan furniture, and this new layout makes for easy access to the pub, – we even had to divert our access road in the process!

 Inside we’ve repainted all the areas, and made a lot of small changes, introducing subtle back ground music for instance, comfy new chairs, free Wi-Fi and generally making it even more enticing and relaxing place to be.
 I want people to come and enjoy their time here with us and feel they are getting great value.

 I’m hugely involved (like my father) in giving up my free time and services for the local community and charities.
 As you may have seen from our facebook page, it gives me great pleasure to help raise through the Cross Keys literally thousands and thousands of pounds each year for local charities, such Ampthill Round Table – (an amazing organization) where you can see actual tangible results in and around the area.
 Here at the The Cross Keys we believe helping the local community is vital, and to this end we also raises money for the village directly, such as the beautiful St James church and Pulloxhill and Greenfield schools, all of which would not be possible if it wasn’t also for our fantastically generous customers, and our amazing staff who also give up a lot of their free time also.

 About our Team

-I’m lucky to have a great team here at the Cross Keys, as mentioned many of our staff give up their free time to help the local community and raise funds for charities, especially Megan who works extremely hard in the background helping, organising and supporting both the day to day business and the many charity events we have here.
+I’m lucky to have a great team here at the Cross Keys, as mentioned many of our staff give up their free time to help the local community and raise funds for charities, especially Kat who works extremely hard in the background helping, organising and supporting both the day to day business and the many charity events we have here.